“Recent data suggest that ketamine, given intravenously, can offer fast and long lasting pain relief.”

-Breakthrough Therapy for Chronic Pain
+A Breakthrough Therapy for Chronic Pain Management

 Today, it is a widely used anesthetic and analgesic in everyday surgical and emergency room procedures.
 Since 1985, The World Health Organization (WHO) has placed ketamine in the WHO Model List of Essential Medicines.
 The WHO also describes ketamine as a versatile medicine with a high level of safety used for anesthesia and analgesia in adults and children around the world.

 Ketamine has numerous mechanisms of action.
 Besides increasing glutamate (an important neurotransmitter) production, ketamine’s analgesic effects are produced by binding to the mu, kappa, and sigma opioid receptors.
 We use ketamine in addition to other medications to provide fast relief of chronic pain conditions.
 At avIVa infusions, we customize your infusion based on your goals, symptoms, and history.